benkeen/grunt-search/README.md

 old, unwanted HTML tags.
 None of these weren't significant enough to warrant failing the build, but they do give a clue as the health of the codebase.

-So basically, we run this function along with `jshint` in our dev environments to prevent the accumulation of crap.
+So basically, we run this function along with `jshint` in our dev environments to warn us about the accumulation of crap.

 ### Installation